romance939913/cache-out/README.md

 * Interactive charts displaying a stock's price fluctuation as well as the user's portfolio balance fluctuation over time
 * Ability to simulate real stock-market trades by buying and selling shares at the most recent market price
 * Ability to search stocks by both their ticker symbol and Company name
-* Relevant news displayed for the general market on home page, and for specific stock on the stock's show page
+* Relevant news displayed for the general market on home page
+* A log of the user's overall and security-specific transaction history to see how well certain investments aged

 ## Portfolio Page
 Once a User logs in, they are directed to the portfolio page, which displays a chart showing their portfolio valuation over time and total current assets (total cash + shares held * their current price) above.
 A list of their holdings is displayed on the right, and below the graph is a financial news feed for the day.